cloud-elements/devportal/docs/guides/formulasC2/reference.md

 ![Stream File](img/step-formula.png)

-When you set up a Sub-Formu step, include the following information:
+When you set up a Sub-Formula step, include the following information:

 {% include Formulas/table-formula.md %}